devleaks/cockpitdecks-docs/docs/Installation and Usage.md

 If Cockpitdecks fails to connect to X-Plane or notices it does no longer receive dataref values from X-Plane, it will again repetitively try to connect to it until it succeeds.

-The *aircraft folder* (Toliss A321) where cockpitdecks tries to find a `deckconfig` folder can be anywhere, it does not need to be in the X-Plane aircraft folder.
-However, the `deckconfig` folder must be in the X-Plane aircraft folder for the Cockpitdecks Helper Plugin.
-(For Unix technical people, a symbolic link does the trick.)
+The *aircraft folder* where Cockpitdecks application tries to find a `deckconfig` folder can be anywhere, it does not need to be in the X-Plane aircraft folder.
+However, the *aircraft folder* where Cockpitdecks Helper Plugin will try to find the `deckconfig` folder must be in the X-Plane Aircraft folder.
+(For Unix technical people, a symbolic link does the trick and there is no need to copy the files.)

 #### For Cockpitdecks Developers